-Held between 24 April – 18 May 2014, this outdoor exhibition will provide local, national and international artists an exciting opportunity to exhibit their works within the natural splendour of the World Heritage-listed Blue Mountains.
-An independent panel have selected 31 artworks by 31 artists to be exhibited on the valley floor, and a walk along the elevated boardwalks will give visitors the opportunity to view world class sculptures in an unparalleled setting.
+Held between 24 April – 18 May 2014, the outdoor exhibition provides local, national and international artists an exciting opportunity to exhibit their works within the natural splendour of the World Heritage-listed Blue Mountains.
+An independent panel have selected 30 artworks by 30 artists to exhibit on the valley floor, and a walk along the elevated boardwalks will give visitors the opportunity to view world class sculptures in an unparalleled setting.

-Artists selected for exhibition will again have the opportunity to participate in Sculpture Otherwise an indoor exhibition of small scale works.
+Exhibiting artists will also have the opportunity to participate in Sculpture Otherwise an indoor exhibition of small scale works.

 A new initiative for 2014 is the Sculpture at Scenic World and Blue Mountains Cultural Centre partnership which will see one artist afforded the opportunity to exhibit at the Cultural Centre from 9 June – 7 July 2014.

 An estimated 60,000 international and national visitors will view Sculpture at Scenic World.
 Artists will exhibit their works and will vie for awards and acquisitions including:

 - $20,000 Scenic World Acquisitive Award